joytsy/DSA4264-Detoxify/technical-report/docs/home/technical_report/methodology/index.md

 </div>

-_In Methods Overview, we outline the overarching approach to our project, detailing the rationale behind our intensity-based classification system and the steps taken to maximize our analysis within the constraints of limited computational resources._
+_The methdology section consists of 5 different sections (Figure 2).
+In Methods Overview, we first outline the overarching approach to our project, detailing the rationale behind our intensity-based classification system and the steps taken to maximize our analysis with the computational resources we have._

 Our analysis of Reddit comments aimed to identify trends in hate and toxic speech over time, with a focus on understanding the intensity of such language.
-We developed a custom multiclass classification framework to go beyond binary distinctions, providing a deeper understanding of how hateful and toxic content manifests.
+We developed a custom [multiclass classification](../methodology/modelling/model1.md#multiclass-text-classification-model) framework to go beyond binary distinctions, providing a deeper understanding of how hateful and toxic content manifests.
+We subsequently deep-dived to analyse hate and toxic speech that were prioritised and had greater urgency to be address using [topic modelling](../methodology/modelling/model2.md#methodology-and-tools-for-analyzing-reddit-data).
 To ensure maintainability and reproducibility, we used [Kedro (version 0.19.8)](data-processing/index.md#11-kedro) to organize our data science workflows efficiently.

 ## 1. Technical Assumptions